LeeVaughn/100-days-of-code/log.md

 **Thoughts:** Tried really hard to solve this one again completely on my own.
 I was really close but I couldn't quite get it to work so I had to resort to a Google search.
 Turns out I was using the wrong syntax for -target.length in conjuction with .substr.
 I had the idea right but I wasn't formatting it correctly.
 I am also right there with the loop for #6 but I can't quite get the last step to work correctly.

 **Link to work:** <a href="https://github.com/LeeVaughn/basic-algorithm-scripting-freecodecamp/commit/9dec9c0e83b34d1483874cda29ac4573ebf2885b#diff-c39a8aa66335f5fc012eb1a225e59a84">confirm-ending.js</a>

+### Day 30: December 26, 2017

+**Today's Progress**: Finished the 8th Algorithm in freeCodeCamp's Basic Algorithm section.

+**Thoughts:** Worked on this one for over an hour on my own before finally resorting to Google.
+I was very close but I was missing the .join() function for the return.

+**Link to work:** <a href="https://github.com/LeeVaughn/basic-algorithm-scripting-freecodecamp/commit/1b8e4cf19d0db3a62e93eb9da6ffc4ba0de7db5b#diff-6bb8908b2df0e2c157fac887fc3c2b69">repeat-string-repeat-string.js</a>